ishmam367/Single-Cell-Analysis/Code/readme.md

 - **Myeloproliferative Neoplasm (MPN):**  This dataset presents an in-depth examination of platelets obtained from patients diagnosed with myeloproliferative neoplasms (MPNs), with a specific focus on essential thrombocythemia (ET).
 Carried out by researchers, the study unveiled noteworthy metabolic changes influencing abnormal platelet function and inflammation in MPNs, employing single-cell RNA sequencing (scRNA-Seq) analysis of primary PBMC samples.
 Particularly, transcripts associated with platelet activation, mTOR, and oxidative phosphorylation (OXPHOS) were observed to be heightened in ET platelets. [[source-url](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE244589)].

 ### 2. Pipeline Description
-Out pipeline mainly does 3 things
+Our pipeline mainly does 4 things
 The Key task achieved by our pipeline can be divided into three key parts: For each set of hyper parameters( in our case the hyper parameters are 1.
 Number of Principal Components 2.
-Number of Neighbours) (i) Preprocessing and clustering the data, (ii) Automatic cell-type annotation, and (iii)Computing and visualizing evaluation metrics.
+Number of Neighbours)
+(i) Preprocessing and clustering the data
+(ii) Automatic cell-type annotation
+(iii) Computing and visualizing evaluation metrics.
 The main script is written in [[script-url](pipeline.py)] which has the logic to apply these 3 parts for all the dataset.
+(iv) Generating the summary table of all these datasets. this is done with [[script-url](generate_summary.py)]

-To run the entire pipeline for all the dataset at once, just run the script named [[script-url](run.sh)].
+To run the entire pipeline for all the dataset at once and to generate the summary table automatically, just run the script named [[script-url](run.sh)].
 If you want to chek the pipeline for a single dataset, run the script named [[script-url](run_single.sh)].
 Please refer to the environment setup section for detailed instructions on running the pipelines.

 #### 2.1.
 Preprocessing and clustering data